sakapon/Bellona.Analysis/README.md

 var model = ClusteringModel.CreateAuto<Color>(c => new double[] { c.R, c.G, c.B })
     .Train(colors);
 ```

+The number of clusters doesn't need to be specified for CreateAuto method.

+Remark that ClusteringModel\<T\> objects are immutable.
+CreateAuto method returns an empty model, and Train method returns a trained model.
+So use method chaining.

 #### Use Result
 You can access the trained result via Clusters property.